 The Government of Canada remains committed to a strong, secure, and efficient border with the United States (U.S.), while protecting individual privacy and rights.

-Learn more about African swine fever and get more information about how to prevent animal diseases from entering Canada.
+Learn more about African swine fever and how to protect Canadian pigs.

 Services and information

 Useful tools to help your crossing go smoothly.

 Apply for or renew your membership.
 Discover the NEXUS program.